 Improvement activity for 2022/23 mainly related to the previous Corporate Plan objectives.
 Performance against these was reported to Scrutiny and Performance Committee in June 2023 and to relevant service committees via Service Annual Performance Reports.
-Performance against priorities and actions within the new Corporate Plan will be detailed within the Corporate Annual Report and considered by Council in October 2023.
+Performance against priorities and actions within the new Corporate Plan are detailed within the Corporate Annual Report considered by Council in August 2023.

-Council will also be asked to consider a draft Corporate Delivery Improvement Plan detailing actions and improvements for the following year.
-We will then carry out an engagement exercise to ask the people of Perth and Kinross where we need to focus our money in relation to the priorities.
+Council also considered a draft Corporate Delivery Improvement Plan detailing actions and improvements for the following year.
+We will carry out an engagement exercise to ask the people of Perth and Kinross where we need to focus our money in relation to the priorities.
 The timing of this draft report will align with Council's consideration of the Medium-Term Financial Plan and provide Councillors with public engagement feedback at a later stage to consider the Council's proposed improvement actions within the context of its financial situation.
-A finalised Corporate Delivery Improvement Plan will be presented for information in February/March.
+A finalised Corporate Delivery Improvement Plan will be presented for information in February/March 2024.